IntersectMBO/cardano-node/doc/reference/simple-scripts.md

 ### Type "any"

-This corresponds to the "RequireAllOf" expression above.
+This corresponds to the "RequireAnyOf" expression above.
 It specifies the type "any" and a list of scripts as the sub-expressions.

 This example requires signatures from any of three keys, but remember that the